arshmittal16/Corona-FAQ-Chatbot/data/nlu.md

 - Can i go for a morning or evening walk?
 - what kind of exercises one can do at home?

-## intent:notdo
+## intent:donate
-- What should I donot do?
+- Is it okay for me to donate blood?
-- Is there anything I should not do?
+- Can I donate blood?
+- Is it safe for me to donate blood?
+- Is it goodd for me to donate blood these times?

 ## intent:pets
 - Can humans get coronavirus from dogs or cats?